uhd-urz/phabricator-sync-ldap/README.md

   - `LDAP_GROUP_SUBTREE`: In which subtree (relative to base DN) are groups stored?
 * User:
   - `LDAP_USER_FILTER`: How to find LDAP user objects?
+    - On AD it might be `objectClass=user`, while on OpenLDAP it could be `objectClass=posixAccount`.
   - `LDAP_USER_NAME_ATTR`: Which attribute represents the display name in your LDAP setup?
+    - On AD this is usually `name`, while on OpenLDAP it is often `cn`.
   - `LDAP_USER_MAIL_ATTR` (unused): Which attribute contains the e-mail address of this user?
+    - This is usually `mail` on all systems.
-  - `LDAP_USER_GROUP_ATTR` (unused): Which attribute points to this user's LDAP group?
+  - `LDAP_USER_GROUP_ATTR` (unused): Which attribute contains this user's LDAP groups?
+    - On AD this is usually `memberOf` and points to a group DN.
+OpenLDAP usually does not provide a mapping in this direction.
   - `LDAP_USER_GROUP_TRGT` (unused): What is the target attribute of the group attribute referenced by `GROUP_ATTR`?
-E.g. if `memberOf` holds the LDAP group DN, this should be `dn`.
-If it contained the common name, it would be `cn`.
+    - On AD, `memberOf` contains the LDAP group DN, thus this should be the `dn` attribute (of the group).
 * Group:
   - `LDAP_GROUP_FILTER`: How to find LDAP group objects?
+    - On AD it might be `objectClass=group`, while on OpenLDAP it could be `objectClass=posixGroup`.
   - `LDAP_GROUP_NAME_ATTR`: Which attribute represents the display name in your LDAP setup?
+    - On AD and OpenLDAP this is usually `cn`.
-  - `LDAP_GROUP_MEMBER_ATTR`: Which attribute points to this group's members?
+  - `LDAP_GROUP_MEMBER_ATTR`: Which attribute contains this group's members?
+    - On AD this is usually `member` and points to a user DN.
+On OpenLDAP this is usually `memberUid` and contains the username.
   - `LDAP_GROUP_MEMBER_TRGT` (unused): What is the target attribute of the member attribute referenced by `MEMBER_ATTR`?
+    - On AD, `memberOf` contains the LDAP user DN, thus this should be the `dn` attribute (of the user).
+On OpenLDAP, this would be the `uid` attribute (of the user).
 * Phabricator:
   - `PHAB_ADMIN_USERNAME`: The administrator user to impersonate.
   - `PHAB_PROJECT_LDAP_DN_FIELD`: What is the fully qualified name of the CustomField you created in step (1)?
-Be aware that the name you defined in step (1) is additionally prefixed with `std:project:`!
+    - Be aware that the name you defined is additionally prefixed with `std:project:`!
   - `PHAB_USER_LDAP_DN_FIELD` (unused): What is the fully qualified name of the CustomField used to detect users managed by LDAP?
   - `PHAB_USER_ACCOUNT_TYPE`: What is the AccountType of the users you want to manage?
-For the built-in LDAP support this is `ldap`, for users managed by [the RemoteUser Phabricator extension](https://github.com/uhd-urz/phabricator-extensions-remoteuser) this is `RemoteUser`.
+    - For the built-in LDAP support this is `ldap`, while for users managed by [the RemoteUser Phabricator extension](https://github.com/uhd-urz/phabricator-extensions-remoteuser) this is `RemoteUser`.
 Have a look at `getAdapterType()` in `libphutil/src/auth/Phutil*AuthAdapter.php` for other possible values.
   - `PHAB_PROTECTED_USERS`: Which usernames shall the script never touch?
-E.g. put the names of your admins here.
+    - E.g. put the names of your admins here.

 ### Run